A little history

 Sports and Recreation

 The Bearwood Recreation Ground, located in the south of the parish, is owned by the Parish Council.
 It is used extensively for football and is the home of the Winnersh Rangers Football Club.
-The Winnersh Community Hall, the Allnatt Sports Pavilion and the Parish Council Office and Meeting Room are located here, and there are activity areas for children and young people, recently refurbished and expanded.
+Winnersh Community Centre consists of the Winnersh Hall, Sindlesham Room, the Allnatt Pavilion and the Parish Council Office, and there are activity areas for children and young people.
 Dinton Pastures Country Park, owned by the Borough Council and adjacent to the parish’s northern boundary, provides facilities for walking, sailing, fishing, bird watching and golf.

 Schools and Churches

-The parish has a successful comprehensive school (Forest – a specialist Business and Enterprise College for boys) and two primary schools (Bearwood in the south and Winnersh in the north).
+The parish has a successful comprehensive school (Forest – a specialist Business and Enterprise College for boys) and three primary schools (Bearwood in the south and Winnersh and Wheatfield in the north).
 A library has been built in the grounds of the Forest School for shared use by the public and the school.
-There are three churches serving Winnersh: St Catherine’s, St Mary’s and Sindlesham Baptist Church.
+There are three churches serving Winnersh: St Catherine’s, St Mary’s and The Gate Baptist Church.

 Shops and Leisure

-Winnersh has a large supermarket (Sainsbury’s), DIY and auto-product stores (Wickes and Halfords), a post office and a range of small shops and other commercial outlets.
-There is also a Showcase multi-screen cinema as well as a well-known health club (Nirvana/Pulse 8).
+Winnersh has a large supermarket (Sainsbury’s), DIY and auto-product stores (Wickes and Halfords), a pet shop (Pets at Home), a post office and a range of small shops and other commercial outlets.
+There is also a garden centre, Showcase multi-screen cinema as well as a well-known health club (Nirvana/Pulse 8).
 The Winnersh IQ business park (formerly Winnersh Triangle) has been selected by several international companies for their European headquarters, and is being extensively redeveloped over the next few years to keep up with changing commercial needs.

 Road and Rail